- Mar 22, 2017

 At the moment they are working as small teams of 2 or 3.
 Each Ev. gives an evaluation and send it to me.

-Once all the members of a teams evals are, in I post them on our slack - this is to prevent them influencing each other before doing their eval.
+Once all the members of a teams evals are, in I post them - this is to prevent them influencing each other beforehand.

 The team then compare/discuss and compile one Report together.

-All the other teams watch what they are doing.
-Idea being to learn from each other.
+All the other teams watch what they are doing - we've got our own slack - Idea being to learn from each other.

 Once all the team members evals are consistently close to each other, we'll know they are ready to go off on their own and the teams will break up and each Evaluator will do his/her own evaluations.